pelias/documentation/add-search-to-a-map.md

 ## Tutorial summary

-In this tutorial, you learned the basics of adding the Mapzen Search geocoding engine to a map using [Mapzen.js](https://mapzen.com/documentation/mapzen-js/), and making some customizations to improve the search results.
+In this tutorial, you learned the basics of adding the Pelias geocoding engine to a map using [Mapzen.js](https://mapzen.com/documentation/mapzen-js/), and making some customizations to improve the search results.

-If you want to learn more about Mapzen Search, review the [documentation](https://mapzen.com/documentation/search).
+If you want to learn more about Pelias, review the [documentation](https://mapzen.com/documentation/search).

 Because the geocoder is still under development and considered experimental, if you are getting unexpected search results, please add an issue to the [Pelias GitHub repository](https://github.com/pelias/pelias/issues).
 The developers can investigate and decide if the problem is caused by software or data, and work to fix it either way.